Research Opportunities

 Resident Research Opportunities

-Each resident is encouraged to direct his or her interests and talents toward the development of an original research project, and each has the opportunity to spend at least 12 months pursuing laboratory investigation.
-The residency training program and elective options can be tailored to allow for additional laboratory time.
-Upon completion of the training program, residents will be capable of independent research in both laboratory and clinical environments.
+Each resident is encouraged to direct their interests and talents toward the development of an original research project, and each has the opportunity to spend dedicated, protected time pursuing this investigation.
+The residency training program and elective options can be tailored to allow for additional research time.
+Upon completion of the training program, residents will be capable of independent investigation.

 Many of our residents have successfully competed for research fellowships from the National Institutes of Health (NIH), American Association of Neurological Surgeons (AANS), American Heart Association (AHA), American Cancer Society (ACS) and other funding agencies.

-The department offers extensive laboratory research resources in multiple areas.
-If a resident's research interests are in areas outside neurosurgery, UW Medicine's comprehensive Neurosciences program permits arrangements to be made for laboratory experience in other departments.
-Close associations are maintained with the Departments of Pathology, Neurology, Pharmacology, Radiology and Radiation Therapy, Physiology and Biophysics, Bioengineering, and Biological Structure.
+The Department offers extensive research resources.
+If a resident's research interests are in areas outside neurological surgery, UW Medicine's comprehensive Neurosciences program permits arrangements to be made for investigational experience with other departments.
+Close associations are maintained with the Departments of Lab Medicine and Pathology, Neurology, Pharmacology, Radiology and Radiation Therapy, Physiology and Biophysics, Bioengineering, Informatics, and Biological Structure.

 Sections